Home » reclaimed wood » Reclaimed Wood Heart (Weathered Fence Boards)

 weight your project after gluing

-If your project is difficult to clamp, find something heavy such as a paint bucket to hold your pieces in place while the glue sets up.
+If your project is difficult to clamp, use a heavy object, such as a paint bucket, to hold your pieces in place while the glue sets.

 Embellish Frame and Reclaimed Wood Heart